-This is a tricky subject: the size of Divi's images.
-In fact, it's not just Divi, all WordPress themes use specific image sizes and many users can feel frustrated at one time or another.
+Here's a thorny topic: image size in Divi.
+In fact, it's not just Divi, all WordPress themes use specific image sizes and many users can get frustrated at one point or another.

-When I give WordPress and/or Divi training, there are many questions that come up every time:
+When I give Divi training and WordPress, there are many questions that come up every time:

 - why is my image cropped - cut - cropped?

 - why does my portrait image appear in landscape format?

 I know it's quite annoying.
 There will be two solutions to remedy this:

 - or you bend to your theme and use the appropriate format so that your image is not cropped unintentionally.